khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 Once, on a journey, he \pbuh recited, «Say: I seek refuge with the Lord of the Daybreak.» (Quran, 113) and «Say: I seek refuge with the Lord of Mankind.» (Quran, 114).[^191] He \pbuh also said to ʿUqbah ibn ʿĀmir \mabpwhim, “Recite the _muʿaw\-wadhatayn_[^192] in your prayer, for no seeker of refuge has sought refuge by means of anything like them.”[^193]

-Sometimes he \pbuh used to recite more than that: “he would recite sixty _āyāt_ or more”[^194]---one of the narrators said, “I do not know whether this was in each _rakʿah_ or in total.”
+Sometimes he \pbuh used to recite more than that: “He would recite sixty _āyāt_ or more”[^194]---one of the narrators said, “I do not know whether this was in each _rakʿah_ or in total.”

 He \pbuh used to recite _al-Rūm_ (Quran, 30)[^195] and sometimes _Yā Sīn_ (Quran, 36).[^196]